Cathaleen's Fall Hydroelectric Power Station: Construction

 Plans to dam the Erne for power had been considered in the 1920s, but it was not until 1946 that construction of dams started at two locations on the river between Belleek and Ballyshannon.
 Cathaleen's Fall was the larger and more downriver of the two.
+Water is taken from a catchment area that covers 4350 km2.
+Construction of the reinforced concrete gravity dam started in 1946 and was complete in 1955.
+The plant was declared operational on 1 October 1952.